netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 --- abstract

-   This memo provides guidelines for authors and reviewers of specifications containing YANG modules, including IANA-maintained modules.
+   This document provides guidelines for authors and reviewers of specifications containing YANG modules, including IANA-maintained modules.
 Recommendations and procedures are defined, which are intended to increase interoperability and usability of Network Configuration Protocol